Tips & Tricks

-Conversational AI teams and channels are growing rapidly, which means the demand for product managers on these teams is, too.
-Just like any new product area, conversational AI product management comes with its own set of challenges.
-Brian Smith, Conversational AI Design Product Team Manager at Inuit, shares his top 4 tips on how-to be a great product manager in conversational AI.
+Conversational AI teams and channels are growing rapidly, which means the demand for product managers in these areas is increasing too.
+As with any new product area, conversational AI product management comes with its own set of challenges.

 1. Challenge designers and developers through rapid experimentation

-The first thing every product manager should do is get the assistant in front of customers for realtime feedback - constantly.
+The first thing every product manager should do is get the product in front of customers for real-time feedback.
+And they should continue to do so constantly.

-Design should be seen multiple times during the design process and not just at user testing.
-The micro-feedback received from customers during this process feeds back to designers and developers for more experimentation before going to the next subset of customers.
+Design should be seen multiple times during the design process, not just during user testing.
+The micro-feedback received from customers during this process can be used to inform designers and developers for more experimentation before moving on to the next subset of customers.

-The goal is typically to put out work that is MVP ready.
-However, that status quo approach is safe and rarely enjoyable for the customer.
+Typically, the goal is to put out MVP-ready work.
+But that status quo approach is safe and rarely enjoyable for the customer.

 Good product managers are grounded in the day-to-day and focused tactically on the team’s work.
 Great product managers also make sure to spread the word widely.